Before leaving for Copenhagen, we have a few suggestions of how to prepare your technology for your time abroad!

 How to Prepare Your Technology to Go Abroad

 - Check voltage requirements on your appliances to see if they need a voltage converter.
 Most laptop chargers and other technological devices do not require a voltage converter.
 Hairdryers and electric hair trimmers often do require a voltage converter.
 Regardless of whether or not your device requires a voltage converter, all American electronics will require a European plug adapter.
-Plug adapters are sold at the IT Helpdesk for 50 DKK
+Plug adapters are sold at the DIS Student Hub for 50 DKK

 - Update your computer’s programs and drivers (wireless, sound, mouse, etc.)